This perennial succulent Echeveria plant belongs to the stonecrop family, also known as Crassulaceae (krass-yoo-LAY-see-ee).

 With Lola’s moderate growth rate it cannot be considered invasive even in very conducive climates.

 Suggested Uses For Echeveria ‘Lola’

 Echeveria Lola makes a good house plant in any climate.

 Indoors, choose a bright, sunny window where the plant can enjoy lots of daytime sunlight yet stay protected from freezing temperatures.

 As a potted plant grow in a shallow clay pot with well-draining soil.

 Avoid placing the plants in any terrarium with a great deal of moisture.

 To plant outdoors, choose a sunny spot with good drainage.

 This drought-resistant plant does well with a deep watering about once a week or whenever the soil dries completely.

-Echeveria Lola is a good addition to any xeriscaping project.
+Echeveria Lola is a good addition to rock gardens or any xeriscaping project.